-5.2.4 External costs and benefits Appreciate the concepts of social costs and benefits Understand the difference between a social cost and social benefit and a financial cost and a financial benefit Show an understanding of how business activity can create them Use examples to show how business decisions create social costs and benefits Apply such concepts to a given business decision Evaluate the possible consequences to stakeholders of a given business decision 5.2.5 Exchange rates Understand how importing/exporting decisions might be affected by changes in exchange rates Understand the concept of a rate of exchange of a currency Understand what is meant by an appreciation and depreciation of a currency Show awareness of the importance of exchange rate changes to importing and exporting businesses 5.2.6 Business cycle The main phases of the cycle Describe the main stages of a business cycle Impact of boom/recession on business Understand the impact of the stages on a business in terms of sales, profits and business costs
+Appreciate the concepts of social costs and benefits Understand the difference between a social 5.2.4 External costs and benefits Appreciate the concepts of social costs and benefits Understand the difference between a social cost and social benefit and a financial cost and a financial benefit Show an understanding of how business activity can create them Use examples to show how business decisions create social costs and benefits Apply such concepts to a given business decision Evaluate the possible consequences to stakeholders of a given business decision 5.2.5 Exchange rates Understand how importing/exporting decisions might be affected by changes in exchange rates Understand the concept of a rate of exchange of a currency Understand what is meant by an appreciation and depreciation of a currency Show awareness of the importance of exchange rate changes to importing and exporting businesses 5.2.6 Business cycle The main phases of the cycle • Describe the main stages of a business cycle Impact of boom/recession on business Understand the impact of the stages on a business in terms of sales, profits and business costs

-5. Assessment criteria for coursework
+Assessment criteria for coursework 5.

-5.1 Setting and marking of Coursework
+Setting and marking of Coursework[†] 5.1

-Each candidate will be required to produce a single piece of work of 3000-4000 words.
+- 1. Each candidate will be required to produce a single piece of work of 3000-4000 words.
 The work should be completed throughout the two-year course and not all at the end.
 Candidates should have received sufficient basic instruction in the course, and in the context of a particular syllabus theme, before they start their Coursework.
-This ensures that the Coursework topic is seen as a part of the syllabus.

-2. Coursework should assess the outcome of a business investigation through the collection of data and analysis, interpretation and evaluation as a result of an individual enquiry.
+This ensures that the Coursework topic is seen as a part of the syllabus. - 2.
+Coursework should assess the outcome of a business investigation through the collection of data and analysis, interpretation and evaluation as a result of an individual enquiry.
 Teachers, having introduced the topic and techniques involved (which may include a skeleton outline of possible questions to be answered), will not be expected to prompt candidates.
 They may, however, give help and advice in response to legitimate questions raised by their candidates as a result of their study.
-Records of such teacher assistance are not required by CIE.

-3. Teachers may wish to show their candidates that a logical and progressive development of Coursework, from inception to presentation, is desirable.
+Records of such teacher assistance are not required by Cambridge. - 3.
+Teachers may wish to show their candidates that a logical and progressive development of Coursework, from inception to presentation, is desirable.
 The following is offered as a model:

-SELECTION e.g. Identification of data which needs to be collected COLLECTION e.g. Use of primary and/or secondary sources SORTING e.g. Sampling, ordering, tabulating relevant facts, and figures ANALYSIS e.g. Statistical manipulation, application of theories, ideas EVALUATION e.g. Identifying and testing statements of opinion.
-Making decisions and judgements on the topic PRESENTATION e.g. Logical layout and variety of presentation techniques
+SELECTION e.g. Identification of data which needs to be collected

+COLLECTION e.g. Use of primary and/or secondary sources

+SORTING e.g. Sampling, ordering, tabulating relevant facts, and figures ANALYSIS e.g. Statistical manipulation, application of theories, ideas judgements on the topic

+EVALUATION e.g. Identifying and testing statements of opinion.
+Making decisions and

+PRESENTATION e.g. Logical layout and variety of presentation techniques